 Final thoughts on non-owner car insurance in Montana

-Non-owner car insurance is a good option in Montana to get auto insurance liability coverage if you rent or borrow vehicles occasionally, use a car-sharing service or need to file an SR-22 form.
+Non-owner car insurance is an excellent choice in Montana if you occasionally rent or borrow vehicles, use a car-sharing service or need to file an SR-22 form.

 It is a good option for those who often rent or borrow vehicles as it offers liability coverage when driving someone else’s car and can supplement the car owner’s existing insurance policy.